produdez/poe-economy/README.md

 6. Prediction using real-time data through POE API
 7. Results and Conclusions

+## ML Objective ! `Important`

+- Develop a model to predict 5 days in the future of a currency item's market value
+- Experiment and choose one model that performs
+- Compare some models, discussion and report findings

 ## TODO List

 This is just for updating and keep track of progress